Maryam5890/Maryam5890/README.md

 ## Hi there 👋
- I'm Mariyam — a Data Analyst and Biochemistry graduate from Nigeria.
+ I'm Mariyam, a Data Analyst and Biochemistry graduate from Nigeria.

 My background is in laboratory science, which taught me that clean, accurate data can directly affect real outcomes.
 I now apply that same precision using **HTML**, **CSS**, **Python**, **SQL**, and **Excel** across healthcare, sales, and industrial settings.